Top 5 Tech Trends for Market Researchers in 2021

 In 2021 we see a proliferation of 5G networks as more manufacturers and telecommunication companies adapt their designs and networks to keep pace with the consumers’ demands.
 The increasing availability of reliable wireless connections at broadband speeds will transcend the city limits and benefit country-dwellers as well.
 However, the most radical changes will come in the fields of automation and the Internet of Things (IoT), since the high data speeds of 5G networks will facilitate the use of drones, driverless cars, and the development of smart, futuristic cities.

 For market researchers, this means more mobile surveys for sure.
-But more importantly, there are many opportunities to integrate the data collection experience with participant’s everyday devices: automobiles, home appliances, home systems, and business.
+But more importantly, there are many opportunities for market research panels to integrate the data collection experience with participant’s everyday devices: automobiles, home appliances, home systems, and business.
 Each of these station points can play a part as a data entry portal for behavioral information and/or provide alerts or triggers to spawn interactive research activities.

 Data collection incorporating the use of video, already a growing segment has grown exponentially due to COVID-19 for conducting qualitative research once done principally face-to-face.
 Reaching respondents on their mobile devices with 5G speed and reliability is crucial to success for these programs.